 - In The Naked Gun: Nordberg Takes about five minutes breaking down the door to arrest a boatload of villains.
 He finally gets through the door but everyone in the cabin already has their hardware out and pointed at him.

 - During the escape from the Death Star in A New Hope, Han Solo chases a small group of Stormtroopers right into a room full of MORE Stormtroopers.
-In the Special Edition, Lucas turns it up to 11 by making the room an entire Hangar full of CGI Imperials.
+In the Special Edition, Lucas turns it up to 11 by making the room an entire Hangar full of Imperials.